BLOG

 List additional training

-With these tips in mind, you’ll describe a double major and other details of your education effectively.
-Make sure to avoid any spelling mistakes to create a professional impression on the reader.
+Make sure to avoid any spelling mistakes to make a professional impression.
 Format the Education section using the same font as the rest of the resume so that the information looks consistent.

 Get your resume improved by a professional writer